Our 2019 - 2021 strategic plan

 It will also inform a longer-term vision: Faith-based service is the catalytic start of a commitment to becoming spiritually-grounded leaders who use positions of influence to transform the world.

 CVN will empower this trajectory in the formative years after service.
 We will partner with members and other sectors to offer structures and opportunities that foster skills-building, discernment about vocation and career, and understanding about strategies for promoting the common good.
 Participants will be cultivated to envision – and live out – better ways to address pressing needs in communities, politics, business, ministry, and more.

-Sharing our story and being more visible will improve: recruitment and member supports; fundraising; recognition as a thought leader; promotion of service; and relationships with partners.
-Goals are to: assess and strengthen CVN’s branding, messaging and reach; communicate better with partners, potential volunteers, members and donors; and develop successful strategies for reaching Millennials, Gen Z, the disaffiliated and seekers.
+Our goals are to assess and strengthen CVN’s branding, messaging and reach; communicate better with partners, potential volunteers, members and donors; and develop successful strategies for reaching Millennials, Gen Z, the disaffiliated and seekers.

 CVN will provide pastoral leadership by creating spaces for reflection on pressing challenges.

 Our goal is to explore timely questions with members as we continue creating our story.
 We will pursue big questions that will shape the future of faith-based service, including:

 - What do changes in the Church and society mean for the future of faith-based service?

 - What must we better understand about diversity, justice, and equity?